valbuild/val/packages/next/README.md

 # 🐉 HERE BE DRAGONS 🐉

-Val is ALPHA - MOST features are broken and in state of flux.
+Val is ALPHA - the API is considered relatively stable, but the UX is in a state of flux.

 ## Table of contents